Last Updated May 11, 2021

 Isolated/quarantined BCIers will not be permitted to stay on-site beyond the end date of the program (July 25) and will be responsible for arranging their own accommodations.

 BCI shares a Health Center with Camp Alonim.
 A doctor and multiple registered nurses live on campus so that medical assistance is available 24-hours-a-day, 7-days-a-week.
 If a BCIer needs to be seen by a doctor or nurse, a medical professional will be dispatched from the health center to examine the BCIer at BCI.
 If additional care is required, the BCIer will visit the on-campus health center.
 This summer, there will be a separate triage and quarantine area for any individuals exhibiting symptoms of COVID-19.

 Non-Pharmaceutical Interventions (NPIs)

-The strategy of requiring a 7-day pre-BCI self-quarantine for non-vaccinated participants enables us to function as one “BCI community pod” throughout the summer.
-Accordingly, within a pod, it is not necessary to adopt NPIs such as physical distancing and mask wearing.
+As a fully vaccinated pod, it is not necessary to adopt NPIs such as physical distancing and mask wearing.
 That said, there will most certainly be situations throughout the program where mask wearing will be required (such as a trip to the health center or walking in a space where one might encounter someone from Camp Alonim).
-Activities will take place both inside and outdoors.
+Activities will take place both indoors and outdoors.